Methoxyflurane: Side effects

-The consensus is that the use of methoxyflurane should be restricted only to healthy individuals, in situations where it offers specific advantages and even then, only at dosages less than 2.5 MAC hours.
+The current consensus is that the use of methoxyflurane should be restricted only to healthy individuals and only at dosages less than 2.5 MAC hours.
 The National Institute for Occupational Safety and Health maintains a recommended exposure limit for methoxyflurane as waste anesthetic gas of 2 ppm (13.5 mg/m3) over 60 minutes.
+The Australian Medicines Handbook recommends no more than 6mL in one day, and no more than 15mL in a 7-day period.

 Kidney

-The first report of nephrotoxicity appeared in 1964, when Paddock and colleagues reported three cases of acute kidney injury, two of whom were found to have calcium oxalate crystals in the renal tubules at autopsy.
-In 1966, Crandell and colleagues reported a series in which 17/95 (18%) of patients developed an unusual type of nephropathy after operations in which methoxyflurane was used as a general anesthetic.
-This particular type of chronic kidney disease was characterized by vasopressin-resistant high-output kidney failure (production of large volumes of poorly concentrated urine) with a negative fluid balance, pronounced weight loss, elevation of serum sodium, chloride, osmolality and blood urea nitrogen.
-The urine of these patients was of a relatively fixed specific gravity and an osmolality very similar to that of the serum.
-Furthermore, the high urine output persisted a challenge test of fluid deprivation.
-Most cases resolved within 2–3 weeks, but evidence of renal dysfunction persisted for more than one year in 3 of these 17 cases (18%), and more than two years in one case (6%).
+An association between methoxyflurane and acute kidney injury was first reported in a 1964 case study of three patients.
+Another report was published in 1966, in which 17 of 95 patients (18%) who received methoxyflurane as a general anaesthetic developed vasopressin and fluid challenge-resistant high-output kidney failure (production of large volumes of poorly concentrated urine) and deranged serum electrolytes.
+Most of these cases resolved within 2–3 weeks, but evidence of renal dysfunction persisted in some patients for more than one year.

 Compared with halothane, methoxyflurane produces dose-dependent abnormalities in kidney function.
-The authors showed that subclinical nephrotoxicity occurred following methoxyflurane at minimum alveolar concentration (MAC) for 2.5 to 3 hours (2.5 to 3 MAC hours), while overt toxicity was present in all patients at dosages greater than five MAC hours.
+The authors showed that subclinical nephrotoxicity occurred following methoxyflurane at minimum alveolar concentration (MAC) for 2.5 to 3 hours (2.5 to 3 MAC hours), while overt toxicity was present in all patients at dosages greater than 5 MAC hours.
 This study provided a model that would be used for the assessment of the nephrotoxicity of volatile anesthetics for the next two decades.
 Furthermore, the concurrent use of tetracyclines and methoxyflurane has been reported to result in fatal renal toxicity.